Tag: Net Profit Indicator/Profit Level Indicator (PLI)

 France vs SAS Itron France, January 2024, Administrative Court of Appeal, Case No. 21PA04452

 SAS Itron France (a manufacturer and distributor of water, electricity and gas meters) was the subject of a tax audit for the financial years 2012 and 2013, which resulted in an assessment.
 The tax authorities considered that the transfer pricing applied by the group had resulted in an understatement of taxable income in France and a transfer of profits to a Hong Kong-based distributor of the group.
 An appeal was filed by SAS Itron France and in a ruling handed down on 2 December 2021, the Administrative Court annulled the assessment.
 The tax authorities filed an appeal against this ruling.
-Judgement of the Court The Administrative Court of Appeal dismissed the appeal and decided in favor of SAS Itron France.
+Judgment of the Court The Administrative Court of Appeal dismissed the appeal and decided in favor of SAS Itron France.
 Excerpt in English “…In order to calculate the transfer price to be set by SAS Itron France in its relations as a producer with its group distributors, the tax authorities followed the profit-sharing method defined at group level, applicable to ...
 Read more

 Malaysia vs TRMSB, December 2023, Special Commissioner of Income Tax (SCIT), Case No (PKCP (R) 20-21/2015, PKCP (R) 142-144/2015)